 What is cataract surgery?

 Modern cataract surgery is a very safe and effective way of treating this condition.
 It is performed through an incision measuring only a few millimeters.
 A small instrument is inserted through this tiny incision, and is used to break the cataract into many small pieces.
 There are many advantages to a smaller incision, including a faster recovery time, less need for glasses after surgery, and a smaller risk of infections after surgery.
 Modern cataract surgery can often be performed without any stitches.
+Our Glendale vision center provides eye exams and care treatments to determine if you will need cataract surgery.
+If you end up needing a procedure, we can also help you decide which intraocular lens you will want placed in your eye during surgery.

 After the eye is properly anesthetized and numbed, a small incision is made.
 Modern day cataract surgery is also called micro-surgery because the incision sizes have become so small.
 Once the incision is made, a probe is inserted into the eye in order to break up the cloudy cataract.
 At the same time suction is used to remove the debris that is much smaller in size that the original intact cataract.
 The capsular bag that encompasses the cataract is preserved in order to place the artificial implant in the same position as the old cataract.
 The foldable intraocular lens or IOL is then inserted into the eye.
 The IOL-once inside the eye- unfolds and is gently guided into its proper position.
 Intraocular lenses will have haptics and “lens arms” to hold it in place.
 With the cataract removed and the IOL in place, light can once again travel unimpeded to the back of the eye and focus on the retina where the image is interpreted and transmitted to the brain.
 The end result is clear youthful vision.